lukasl-dev/opencodex.nix/README.md

 }
 ```

-OpenCodex binds to loopback by default.
+opencodex binds to loopback by default.
 Only use `openFirewall = true` together with a deliberate non-loopback configuration and API authentication.

 ## Configuration ownership

-When `settings` is non-null and the service is enabled, the module recursively merges it over OpenCodex's current (or built-in default) configuration, validates the result, and imports it before every start.
+When `settings` is non-null and the service is enabled, the module recursively merges it over opencodex's current (or built-in default) configuration, validates the result, and imports it before every start.
 Declared fields are reasserted after a restart; dashboard changes to undeclared fields remain intact.
 Leave `settings = null` (the default) to manage configuration entirely through `ocx setup` or the dashboard.

 Environment values are explicit so secrets need not enter the Nix store: